OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

    touch src/modules/customContainers/index.js
    ```

-5. Now we need to modify the `webpack.config.prod.customcontainers.js` file:
+5. Now we need to modify the `webpack.config.prod.customcontainers.js` file

    ```javascript
    // We will update the module name at the top to `CustomContainers`